Master of Science: Nursing Education

 In this course the student will synthesize and review issues relevant to their specialty clinical practice.
 This course is designed as a review of the required masters level core nursing courses and specialty focused curriculum for advanced nursing practice.
 This course will provide an overview of both the required core nursing courses as well as each specific specialty course.

 Prerequisite: Completion of Graduate Nursing Core and Concentration courses.

-Note: NSG 590 is a core nursing course, and is the last class taken in the Nurse Executive sequence.
+Note: NSG 590 is a core nursing course, and is the last class taken in the program sequence.

 This course provides a foundation to understand the core of knowledge of educational processes which undergird nursing education.
 Competencies needed by nurse educators are explored; principles, philosophies and theories of learning, curriculum development, professional socialization, and accreditation as well as legal requirements for nursing programs are discussed.
 The relationship between curricular design and accreditation standards is described.

 Building on knowledge of curriculum and learning, approaches to classroom and clinical teaching are explored.
 Learning outcomes as they relate to instructional teaching/learning interventions are developed.
 The use of instructional technology is included.